-- Health care POAs allows another individual to make health care decisions on the person's behalf under certain circumstances.
-POAs can be written in a variety of ways; what authority is granted, when, and for how long are all decisions that may be outlined in a POA agreement. - · Free forms are available on line.
+• Health care POAs allows another individual to make health care decisions on the person's behalf under certain circumstances.
+POAs can be written in a variety of ways; what authority is granted, when, and for how long are all decisions that may be outlined in a POA agreement.